-Aimée Christensen has twenty-five years’ experience in policy, law, investment, business and philanthropy including with Google, the World Bank, Baker & McKenzie, and the U.S. Department of Energy, where she negotiated the first bilateral and regional agreements on climate change.
+Aimée Christensen has three decades’ experience in policy, law, investment, business and philanthropy including with Google, the World Bank, Baker & McKenzie, and the U.S. Department of Energy, where she negotiated the first bilateral and regional agreements on climate change.
 In 2012 she served as Special Adviser to the UN Secretary General’s High-level Group on Sustainable Energy for All and she advised Virgin Unite in shaping three of Sir Richard Branson’s initiatives: The Elders, The Carbon War Room, and The B Team.
 As “Climate Maven” at Google, she guided the company’s first climate change initiatives including a commitment to carbon neutrality, successfully lobbying for California’s climate change legislation, and launching the first climate project for Google.org, to accelerate the electrification of transportation.